brandur/sorg/content/drafts/live-reload.md

 }
 ```

-## Emitting changes via WebSocket (#websocket)
+## Signaling with WebSockets (#websockets)

 To get WebSocket support in the backend we'll use the
 [Gorilla WebSocket][gorilla] package, another off-the-shelf
-library that abstracts away all the hard work.
-Creating a
+library that abstracts away a lot of gritty details.
-WebSocket connection is as simple as a single invocation on
+Creating a WebSocket connection is as simple as a single
-an `Upgrader` object from the library:
+invocation on an `Upgrader` object from the library:

 ``` go
 var upgrader = websocket.Upgrader{